-Built on the banks around Lake Pamvotis is the capital of Epirus, Ioannina (also known as Yannena) Greece.
-It is a historical town that promises unique culture experience, great food and friendly people.
+Built on the banks around Lake Pamvotis is the capital of Epirus, Ioannina Greece, also known as Yannena.
+It is a historical town that promises a unique cultural experience, great food and friendly people.
 If you are looking for outdoor activities where you can step back into nature or a religious journey then Epirus region is your place.

 ⇒ Do you require a visa for Ioannina Greece before you go?
-You can check and see if there are any requirement.
+You can check and see if there are any requirements.

 Take a walk around the city taking in such sites as the Municipal Ethnographic Museum and Archaeological Museum of Ioannina, while stopping off at many of the cosy cafes for delicious baklava or even a bottle of local wine.

 You can start your walk from the clock of Ioannina making your way around the city streets before finishing up at the viewing point of Lake Pamvotida (or also commonly known as the lake of Ioannina).

 Here you can take in the views while watching the sun go down with a drink or meal at one of the many restaurants scatted around the lake.
 One such restaurant along the Lake Pamvotida that I recommend is Parko Naftikou Omilou

 2. Lake Pamvotida (Pamvotis)

 After exploring the city, spend some time at Lake Pamvotida or Pamvotis.
 This beautiful lake is the largest in Epirus.
 Located right next to the Ioannina, it is easily accessible when visiting the city.

 Lake Pamvotida is a popular spot with many activities on and off the Lake.